Celebrate Spuds With 27 Tasty Ways to Cook Potatoes

 Potatoes are the epitome of comfort food -- soft, hearty, and filling.
 Delicious on their own with minimal spicing and able to take on nearly any flavor without losing their identity, potatoes are a culinary wonder.
 They're also highly productive and dirt-cheap, making them a staple of many cuisines.
 There are endless ways to prepare them, from baking or boiling to mixing them into cake batter.
 Potatoes provide critical vitamins and minerals along with a satisfying array of flavors and textures.
 Celebrate the humble spud year-round with these easy and inexpensive recipes.

 Potato wedges make any meal seem more complete and nourishing.
 The wedge shape lets the potatoes crisp on the outside while the inside stays soft, for a pleasurable textural contrast.
 Wedges can be seasoned with anything from a simple blend of salt and pepper to herbs, chili powder, minced garlic, or barbecue seasoning.
-A version posted on Allrecipes includes Parmesan cheese for extra flavor.
+This version includes Parmesan cheese for extra flavor.

-Potatoes and fried food claim legions of fans on their own, and even more so when merged into french fries.
 Making fries is not difficult, but it is a process.
-Food Network personality Ree Drummond offers a how-to video along with a recipe.
 In addition to potatoes, oil, and salt, a thermometer and a heavy pot for boiling and frying are necessary components.
-Substitute paper grocery bags for paper towels when draining the potatoes.
-Paper bags help fries stay crisper after their final fry.
-Serve with a variety of sauces or condiments, from ubiquitous ketchup to exotic chutney.
+And substitute paper grocery bags for paper towels when draining the potatoes -- paper bags help fries stay crisper after a final fry.
+Serve with a variety of sauces or condiments, from the ubiquitous ketchup to an exotic chutney.

 A French comfort food, this classic side dish combines potatoes, cream, salt, and pepper with Parmesan cheese to yield a dish that tastes far more expensive than the sum of its parts.
-The key is properly slicing the potatoes thinly and evenly and layering the slices in a snug, slightly overlapping pattern to ensure maximum flavor.
-A recipe from Once Upon a Chef makes it all seem so easy.
+The key is slicing the potatoes thinly and evenly and layering the slices in a snug, slightly overlapping pattern to ensure maximum flavor.

-The earthy and subtly sweet flavor of potatoes pairs well with any combination of herbs.
+The earthy and subtly sweet flavor of potato pairs well with any combination of herbs.
 Roasted potatoes with herbs is a versatile side dish, and the leftovers can be used in many ways.
-Instructions posted on Allrecipes call for roasting at very high heat (475 degrees), until the skins brown and crisp and the natural sugars in the potatoes slightly caramelize.
+In general, roast at very high heat (475 degrees) until the skins brown and crisp and the natural sugars in the potatoes caramelize slightly.
 Bringing out the sweetness of the potatoes enhances the herb flavor even more, making the most of the ingredients.

-This variation on the classic mashed potato deserves special mention.
-Not recommended for those on a low-calorie diet, garlic mashed potatoes get most of their flavor from generous additions of butter, cream, and slow-roasted garlic.
-Try a Food Network recipe as an indulgent accompaniment for broiled fish or lean meat, or as the basis of a one-bowl meal with roasted vegetables and a protein such as tempeh.
+This variation on the classic mashed potato, not recommended for those on a low-calorie diet, deserves special mention.
+Most of the flavor comes from generous additions of butter, cream, and slow-roasted garlic and makes an indulgent accompaniment for broiled fish or lean meat, or as the basis of a one-bowl meal with roasted vegetables and a protein such as tempeh.
 BuzzFeed has a list of more variations, such as mashed sweet potatoes with kale and slow-cooker mashed potatoes.

 Blitva is an Eastern European standby that combines potatoes with chard, garlic, and olive oil for a pungent and flavorful side dish.
 The combination of leafy greens and starch make it nutritionally balanced, as well.
-Cook the potatoes and chard with the garlic oil for one to five minutes, following a recipe posted on Food.com, to bring the flavors together and ensure richness in every bite.
+Cook the potatoes and chard with the garlic oil for one to five minutes to bring the flavors together and ensure richness in every bite.

 Every culture has a name for pan-fried potato cakes, from latkes to rösti.
 Light, crispy, and paradoxically hearty, they can be topped with savory or sweet condiments.
 A food processor is a time saver, but the old-school method of hand grating, along with onion, is well worth the extra work.
 To get the right texture, squeeze the moisture out of the potatoes before adding other ingredients and forming into patties.
 For German potato pancakes, season with salt and pepper and add a touch of flour and an egg to hold the mass together.
 Heat a good amount of oil in a heavy skillet, ladle in portions one at a time, and flatten each into a patty.
 Traditional accompaniments include sour cream and applesauce, but be creative -- everything tastes good with fried potatoes.